 What are the biggest disadvantages that farmers must overcome to make their business more profitable?
 What are the offers in agricultural plastics available in the market for food preservation?
 What advantages do silo bags or silage storage bags have vs systems such as the Silo Bunker?
 We will try to answer these and other inquiries in this article.
+However, if you have any further questions about prices, capacity, where to buy silo bags or anything related to, please don’t hesitate to contact our experts.

 One of the biggest problems for farmers is the limited availability of quality forage during the dry season of the year, in addition to the availability of soil and climate conditions, among other factors.
 Forage is the most economical source of food for livestock and its availability is set by times of abundance that match rainfall season, and scarcity, which matches the drought season.
 These factors influence the decrease in milk production, animal weight loss, the delay in growth, the increase in production costs and will result in a lower earned income.